 mtga-log-parser

-Parse Magic: The Gathering Arena (MTGA) log files into structured match data, per-game snapshots, and per-turn board state records.
+Parse Magic: The Gathering Arena (MTGA) log files into structured match data, per-game snapshots, per-turn board state records, and a full action log of every spell cast and ability used.
 Supports all formats — Ranked, Bo1, Bo3, limited, bot matches.
 No manual input required — match results, play/draw, deck names, opponent card colors, and opponent platform are all auto-detected from the log.

 Installation